yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js.md

 sheetElement.sheet.insertRule(ruleString, sheet.cssRules.length);
 ```

-With this API, we can implement a CSS-in-JS library by:
+With this API, we can implement a CSS-in-JS library like so:

 1. Generate a class name, then
 2. Attach the rules to that class name, then